winget-run/docs/docs/authentication.md

 Ratelimits for unauthenticated requests will make large application development quite difficult.
 :::

+TODO: auth header not included in routes section

 ## Access tokens
 Using access tokens allows us to more easily track API requests, which in turn makes it possibly to allow developers more access/power with peace of mind.